Yeongbi-Na/TextRank/README.md

 Data: Description data of Youtube video (Beauty field like review of production, make-up)

-* input type, output type of functions
+<h2>input type, output type of functions </h2>
 <main.py>
 textrank(file name of title, the number of data)
->>dataframe type of result, list of textrank keywords, list of brand
+> dataframe type of result, list of textrank keywords, list of brand

 ExtranctKeywords(str type)
->> list of keywords, list of brand
+> list of keywords, list of brand

 <PreProc.py>
 divided_by_sentence(str type)
->> sentences splited by kss
+> sentences splited by kss

 PreProcess(str type)
 >> str type